 Last but certainly not least is scope creep.
 This is probably one of the biggest challenges that a Project Manager will face during a project.
 It is extremely important to act on this when it does happen and take the appropriate steps in order to refocus to the new direction.

-Cora offers a customised project and portfolio management enterprise solution which can be designed and implemented for any organization, helping address challenges facing Project Managers.
-If you would like a demonstration on how implementing Cora PPM could benefit your organisation, please enter your details here.
+We offer a highly configurable project and portfolio management solution which can be designed and implemented for any organization, helping address challenges facing Project Managers.
+If you would like a demonstration on how implementing Cora PPM could benefit your organization, please enter your details below